mongodb/specifications/source/sessions/snapshot-sessions.rst

         }
     }

-For subsequent reads from same snapshot driver MUST send the ``snapshotTime`` saved in the ``ClientSession`` as the value of the ``atClusterTime`` field of the ``readConcern`` with ``snapshot`` level field:
+For subsequent reads in the same session, the driver MUST send the ``snapshotTime`` saved in the ``ClientSession`` as the value of the ``atClusterTime`` field of the ``readConcern`` with ``snapshot`` level field: